SMSF Loans

 SMSF Loan FAQs

-• Can I live in the property purchased through an SMSF loan?
+• Can I live in an SMSF property?

-No. Superannuation law strictly prohibits personal use of SMSF assets, including property purchased through an LRBA.
-You, your family members, and any related parties cannot live in the property.
-It must be rented at market rates to unrelated parties as a pure investment.
-Violating this rule can cause the ATO to deem your SMSF non-compliant, triggering significant tax penalties on the entire fund balance.
+No. The ATO's sole purpose test strictly prohibits personal use of SMSF-owned property — including property purchased with an SMSF loan.
+You, your spouse, children, and any related parties cannot occupy the property at any time, even temporarily.
+The property must be rented to arm's-length tenants at market rates.
+Breaching this rule can cause the ATO to make your SMSF non-compliant, triggering tax of up to 45% on the entire fund balance.

 Have a specific question about your SMSF loan?
 Ask us directly — no obligation, no credit check.